calvinwoo/flux-example/README.md

 ## Description

-The UI contains 2 main components
+The UI contains 2 main components:
 - ShoppingCart: displays a list of cart items and lets users add new items to the cart
 - Notifications: keeps track of how many total items are in the cart

-Adding additional items to the cart through the UI will execute a number of things
+Adding additional items to the cart through the UI will cause this series of events to occur:

 1. Send an update request to the cart API
 2. Optimistically update the Flux store instead of waiting for a successful API response